Resetting-induced instability in queues fed by a search process in an interval: Discussion

 There are several future directions for the exploration of queueing systems emerging from search processes with stochastic resetting.
 First, we could extend the model to a broader range of examples, including general non-Markovian service times (i.e., $G/G/c$ queueing systems), general resetting distributions, and non-Markovian search processes.
 It would also be of interest to establish analytical results for the asymptotic behavior of $x_{r}^{*}$ as $L\to\infty$ and extend the analysis to when $r\to\infty$.

 Another future direction is to consider the effects of stochastic resetting in the regions of convergence of several targets receiving resources from the same search process.
 Several authors have studied the impact of stochastic resetting for search processes with various targets \cite{pal_first_2017, belan_restart_2018, bressloff_target_2020}, and the convergence regions for a pair of targets receiving resources from the same search process were studied in Ref.~\cite{giral-barajas_stochastic_2025}; however, the combination of these two effects remains unexplored.
 Considering more than two targets underscores the need to understand the impact of resetting on the convergence of the number of resources in a 2D or 3D domain with a higher-dimensional search process.

-It would also be interesting to study the steady-state distribution of the number of resources under heavy traffic, when the starting position approximates the critical value $x_{r}^{*}$ from the inside of the convergence zone and $\rho\uparrow 1$.
-Finally, note that within the context of queueing theory, we explore the effects of stochastic resetting on the inter-arrival time distribution by identifying the latter with the FPT statistics of a search process with resetting.
-An alternative perspective is to incorporate resetting into the queue length \cite{roy_queues_2024} and service times \cite{bonomo_mitigating_2022, bonomo_queues_2025}.
-These modifications allow for new nontrivial dynamics in the queue length.
+A complementary direction is to study the effects of stochastic resetting in queues being fed by multiple interacting searchers.
+Systems with multiple searchers allow for additional resetting mechanisms, such as global resetting, in which all searchers are reset simultaneously, and independent resetting, in which each searcher resets individually \cite{nagar_stochastic_2023}.
+Recent work has examined the effects of these protocols on first-passage properties for systems of interacting and noninteracting particles \cite{biroli_critical_2023,biroli_exact_2024,vatash_many-body_2025,vilk_collective_2026,boyer_emerging_2026, lee_general_2026}.
+It would be of great interest to extending the present framework to such settings and study how interactions between searchers and the nature of the resetting protocol affect the arrival distribution and, in turn, the convergence of the associated queueing system